matiaswp/ot-harjoitustyo/documentation/requirement_specification.md

   + You can enter custom names for players
 + View local highscores of players
   + Ability to delete highscores
-  + You can search a certain player's top 3 highscores
+  + You can view local top 20 highscores
 #### Ingame features
 + Scoreboard
   + Shows the current state of the game